google/applied-machine-learning-intensive/v2/05_clustering/02_embeddings/slides.md

 ![](res/embeddings04.png)

 <!--
-The embedding layer acts as a “lookup table”, where each item has a unique index that is used to lookup its corresponding embedding.
+The embedding layer acts as a “lookup table” (similar to a python dictionary or hash table) where each item has a unique index that is used to lookup its corresponding embedding.
 This particular table has 15 rows (corresponding to unique items) and 4 columns (one for each embedding dimension).
 You’ll investigate this more in the colab.

 Image Details:
 * [embeddings04.png](http://www.google.com): Unlicensed